stevemclaugh/preservation-torrent/README.md

 ```

-### Larger datasets can be issued as a numbered torrent 'bundle' containing a single item.
+### A very large dataset would be issued on its own as a numbered torrent in the series.

 ```
 📂 DataRefuge_019/